17 of Our Favorite Paper Crafts for Adults

-With this creative endeavor, a shooting star won't seem too far from reach.
-Making stars has never been so easy, all you need are scissors and decorative paper for an out-of-this-world creation.
-The excitement doesn't have to end there.
+With this creative endeavor, a shooting star won't ever seem too far from reach.
+All you need are scissors and decorative paper for an out-of-this-world creation.
 Add a fun element to this project by picking out colorful paper of your choosing.
-This could include anything from bright pinks to electric yellow shades to let your stars shine bright and catch your attention any time they cross your path.
+This could include anything from bright pinks to electric yellows to let your stars shine bright and catch your attention any time they cross your path.

 Keep your crafting simple with these decorative paper-bag flowers.
-Load up on scissors, a hole punch, double-sided tape, string, and gusseted paper bags of any size to make this craft your own.
-These flowers can hang from ceilings for a stunning view of the colorful paper crafts.
+Just grab scissors, a hole punch, double-sided tape, string, and gusseted paper bags of any size to make this craft your own.
 Try out bright hues like yellow and orange for a special pop of color.
-In the end, your result will be high-flying creations that kids and adults alike will enjoy making and hanging up for parties or year-round décor.
+The result will be high-flying creations that kids and adults alike will enjoy hanging up for parties or year-round décor.

 Paper Origami Containers

 Set your sights on a paper project sure to impress.
-These paper origami containers will add a unique element that will make your table settings pop.
+These paper origami containers add a unique element to make your table settings pop.
 The project will also allow you to put your folding skills to the test.
 Unlike more intricate projects, this crafting experience can be rather easy.
-The instructions will walk you step by step to ensure you nail down the origami containers to your liking so you can fill them with your favorite snacks.
+The instructions will walk you step by step to ensure you nail the origami containers so you can fill them with your favorite snacks.